maxtkc/mvths-wiki/docs/036-accelerometer.rst

 Modify
 ------

 1. Make copy of the example file and modify it so that it displays only the acceleration value (m/s2) for the X axis in your serial monitor.
    Again, remember to comment out lines of code until you are sure you do not need them.
 Turn your board and note the change in acceleration values.
 It should range from 0.0m/s2 to 9.8m/s2 which is the gravity at sea level.
-   You will need to carefully examine the original example code to find out how to display your raw results in m/s2.
+Determine which axis on your breadboard is being displayed.

  TEACHER CHECK \_\_\_\_